 Students are asked to memorize one Shakespearean monologue (1-2 minutes long) for their auditions.
 There will also be a free audition workshop on June 9th that students are welcome to attend.
 No headshots or resumes are required!

 Please note: Students who are interested in design and wish to attend auditions as part of their process need not perform a monologue.
 Please contact me for more information!

 Will there be costumes?
 What will they be like?

-The ensemble will determine what costumes are necessary for our telling of this story, and parents/guardians should rest assured that they will not need to be anything that cannot be pulled from closets!
+The ensemble will determine what costumes are necessary for our telling of this story, and parents/guardians should rest assured that they will not need to buy anything that cannot be pulled from closets!